yellows8/3ds_dsiwarehax_installer/README.md

 Hence, this installer isn't actually usable currently.
 If/when this installer ever works correctly at all(ideally without requiring anything additional arm9-side-related), a release-archive containing the app + the required DSiWare exploits would be released.

+Reimplementing the DSiWare-importing done by AM-sysmodule is probably the only way to get the intended savedata installed, without doing a lot of sysmodule patching.